krishnamurali892/Album/README.md

 By referring this application code we can understand most of the latest android application development concepts like

 **MVVM**
- - It is a architectural design pattern, where presentation, business and data layers are loosely coupled.
+ - It is an architectural design pattern, where presentation, business and data layers are loosely coupled.
    So that the application can be easily testable and maintainable(Modifiable)

 **DataBinding**(no more findViewById's)